defenseunicorns/uds-releaser/CONTRIBUTING.md

 #### E2E Tests

 E2E tests reside in the `src/test/e2e` directory.
-They use bundles located in the `src/test/e2e/bundles` which contain Zarf packages from the `src/test/e2e/packages` directory.
-Feel free to add new bundles and packages where appropriate.
-It's encouraged to write comments/metadata in any new bundles or packages to explain what they are testing.
+These tests leverage the `releaser.yaml` file in `src/test` and have util functions to work out of `src/test/sandbox`.

 #### Assertions